thatvirtualboy/thatvirtualboy.github.io/_pages/wallgenie.md

 <div class="faq-item">
     <h6 class="faq-question">What is the generated image resolution?</h6>
     <p class="faq-answer">
-       Wall•Genie is generating images at the highest resolution that DALL•E allows for portait images which is 1024x1792.
+       Wall•Genie is generating images at the highest portrait resolution supported by gpt-imate-1.5, which is 1024x1792.
 If rate limits are reached and the model has to fallback to DALL•2, the resolution will be 1024x1536.
     </p>
 </div>